When and where to see August's rare supermoon blue moon

 Will the blue moon look blue?

-August's full moon is not just a supermoon.
-It's also a blue moon, but those hoping to see a shade like cerulean, cobalt or navy blue when they check out the moon are out of luck.
-A blue moon has two meanings when it comes to solar phenomena, and neither one is related to color.
+August's full moon is not just a supermoon — it's also a blue moon.
+But those hoping to see a shade like cerulean, cobalt or navy blue when they check out the moon are out of luck.
+A blue moon has two meanings when it comes to astronomical phenomena, and neither one is related to color.

 A blue moon refers to the third full moon in a season with four full moons, as is the case with this August's full moon, according to NASA.
-The term is also used to refer to the second full moon in a month with two full moons.
+The term is also used to refer to the second full moon in a month that has two full moons.

 Does August's full moon have a special name?

-This month's full moon is also known as the Red Moon, Corn or Green Corn Moon, the Barley Moon, the Herb Moon, the Grain Moon and the Dog Moon, according to NASA.
+This month's full moon is also known as the Red Moon, Corn or Green Corn Moon, the Barley Moon, the Herb Moon, the Grain Moon and the Dog Moon, NASA notes.